Hirsi Ali Magan: Political and military career

 After the assassination of president Abdirashid Ali Shermarke and Siad Barre coming to power in October, 1969, Magan Isse was considered dangerous to the new leadership and was imprisoned from 1972 to October 1975.

 In 1976, Magan Isse escaped from prison and fled from Somalia to Saudi Arabia.
 Barre banned all political parties with the exception of the Somali Revolutionary Socialist Party (SRSF) the same year and the Somali Democratic Action Front (SODAF; a forerunner of the SSDF) was founded in exile in Rome, Italy.
 The following year, Magan Isse moved to Ethiopia, where he witnessed the year-long Ogaden War.
 It was also the period of the Red Terror of the Derg, and its victims included the Western Somali Liberation Front, an Ogaden-based Somali rebel outfit.
 For security purposes, Magan Isse opted to relocate his family to a suburb in Nairobi, while he continued to live in Somalia and Ethiopia most of the time.

 In the summer of 1982, the SSDF played a key role in the second armed conflict between Somalia and Ethiopia.
 The SSDF, supported by the Derg leader Mengistu's air force, waged a low intensity guerrilla war against the Somali army.
 Magan Isse became a well-known figure in Somalia at the time as director and presenter of Radio Kulmis (meaning "Unity" in Somali), which aired anti-Barré programs from Addis Abeba, Ethiopia).

 In 1988, Magan Isse and Mohamed Haji Aden headed an insurrection near Eyl in the Nugaal region, part of Puntland, mainly inhabited by Majeerteen of the Issa Mahamoud sub-clans.
 This insurrection of the SSDF, which started in the southern part of Nugaal and Bari and the western part of Mudug, eventually led to the autonomy of the province of Puntland in 1998.

-Ayaan's Infidel

-Hirsi Magan's daughter Ayaan Hirsi Ali has mentioned in her memoir Infidel that her father was a vocal critic of the oppressive regime in Somalia under Siad Barre.

-Hirsi Magan Isse opposed the government's authoritarian policies and was imprisoned for his dissent.
-His influence on Ayaan's early life played a role in shaping her views on politics and individual freedoms.
-After facing political persecution, the family sought asylum in various countries, and Ayaan eventually moved to the Netherlands, where she became involved in politics and advocacy.